mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 The notes given by Professor Abe ([Masao Abe](glossary#masao-abe)) say about dying while either sitting or standing: “It is written in [Keitoku Dentō-roku](glossary#keitoku-dentō-roku) that [Bodhidharma](glossary#bodhidharma) and the fourth, fifth and sixth Chinese Zen [patriarchs](glossary#ancestor) died sitting in zazen, while the third patriarch died while standing under a large tree.
 Examples of both are common in the [Zen](glossary#zen) histories.”

 So from this point, some Zen teachers kept sitting and died.
-Some teachers died in sitting zazen, or standing under a tree, or standing on the platform while [they were] giving a lecture.
+Some teachers died in sitting zazen, or standing under a tree, or standing on the platform while they were giving a lecture.
 Anyway, there are examples in Buddhist history – but it doesn't mean you should die in sitting or standing; it doesn't mean that.
 The point is how important shikantaza is, because they died in sitting, in standing.
 Wherever they may be, they died in peace and harmony.
-Whatever they [did], wherever they [were], they died.
+Whatever they did, wherever they were, they died.

-[Dogen Zenji](glossary#dogen) really wants to [speak] about how important zazen is.
+[Dogen Zenji](glossary#dogen) really wants to speak about how important zazen is.
 That zazen is [shikantaza](glossary#shikantaza).
 In shikantaza, all [delusions](glossary#delusion) drop off from the first.
 That is dropping off body and mind – body and mind dropping off.
 That is zazen itself.

 ##### 4:37